 Sapa is Vietnam’s premier trekking base and you can not leave the country without at least a day of hiking through the rice terraces, lush valleys and endless karst peaks of the region.
-Include Heavens Gate, Mount Fansipan (the highest peak of Indochina) and Muong Hoa Valley in your itinerary, and you’re good to go.
-Instead of booking a boring hotel, strip back the comfort and spend the night in a village homestay with a tribal family to truly experience the real Sapa.
-Let them show you what their day-to-day life is like up in the north.
-“Happy water” (home made rice wine) is a huge part of it, and it’s a lot of fun till it’s not.
-Check out Sapa O’Chau Travel Enterprise for authentic tours into the region.
+Include Heavens Gate, Mount Fansipan (the highest peak in Indochina) and Muong Hoa Valley in your itinerary.
+And instead of booking a hotel, strip back the comfort and spend the night in a village homestay to experience the real Sapa.
+Let them show you what their life is like in the mountains.
+Happy water (homemade rice wine) is a huge part of hospitality here.

 You can get to Ninh Binh directly from Ha Long Bay if you do not wish to go back to Hanoi.
-There are four areas of interest here; Tam Coc, Trang An, Van Long Nature Reserve and Cuc Phuong National Park, the last of which is awesome for camping.
-Don’t spend less than two days here as there is a lot of mountains, rivers, caves, peaks, ancient pagodas, and goats to take in.
-Yes, goats.
+There are four areas of interest here; Tam Coc, Trang An, Van Long Nature Reserve and Cuc Phuong National Park, the last of which is perfect for camping.
+Don’t spend less than two days here as there are plenty of mountains, rivers, caves, peaks, ancient pagodas and more to take in.